 Wait!
 Are T-Shirts Recyclable?

 If they’re made of a 100% single textile type, they might be if there is a textile recycling program operating in your area.
-Blends are more difficult to recycle, since materials are sorted by type for processing which makes the task of recycling difficult (and unprofitable) although smart minds are working on technologies to improve options.
+Blends are more difficult to recycle, at least for now, since materials are sorted by type for processing which makes recycling tricky (and unprofitable) although smart minds are working on technologies to improve options.
 Garment recycling programs also operate in some locations, and their activities may include reuse and/or scrapping for rags, not just textile processing.